astrolamb-gaming/VS-Code-MAST-Extension/README.md

 ## Requirements

 Dependencies should be packaged with the extension.
-If not, please let me know ASAP.
+If you encounter an issue with a dependency, or it is not included, please let me know ASAP.
+Included dependencies:
+* adm-zip
+* vscode-uri

 ## Extension Settings